Patrick5455/data2bots-DE-challenege/README.md

 To run the ELT project, follow the steps below:

 1. Make sure Docker and Docker Compose are installed on your machine.
+2. Clone the project repository to your local machine.2.
-2. create a .env file with the following configs:
+3. create a .env file with the following configs at the root of _data2bots_elt_ folder:
 ```
 #DB Config
 DB_HOST=34.89.230.185